Edinburgh Napier University

 - Craiglockhart Campus houses the War Poets Collection, a dedicated exhibition documenting the works of Wilfred Owen and Siegfried Sassoon who met at Craiglockhart campus when it was used as a hospital for the treatment of shell-shocked officers during the First World War.

-- The University’s Building Performance Centre was awarded the Queen’s Anniversary Prize 2009 for Higher and Further Education.
+- The university’s Building Performance Centre was awarded the Queen’s Anniversary Prize 2009 and 2015 for Higher and Further Education.

 Location and Transport